By David Nge | Last Updated: March 10, 2026

 If you want to create a free landing page, then Landingi, Web Studio, and Kit are all great options.

-You can get a free custom domain from FreeNom and Github (if you're a student) and connect it to one of the website builders that allow you to add a custom domain for free.
+You can get a free custom domain from DigitalPlat and Github (if you're a student) and connect it to one of the website builders that allow you to add a custom domain for free.